mlee633/SignAlert/README.md

 Once they pick which images they would like to test, they can click the Test Images button and a screen will pop up, showing the current image and the predictions on what letter that image contains.

+Contributors:

+Brian Wei: Developing backend AI of Sign Alert, as well as a bit of frontend (Progress bars etc.) Made BriaNet and parts of AlexNet

+Isaac Lee: Developing mostly frontend and parts of backend AI, created the camera module.
+Made AlexNet with help from Brian

-Current version is version 1.0
+Shaaran Elango: Devloping front end design, worked on some backend.
+Made LeNet5 Current version is version 1.0